344 pp., 6.125 x 9.25, 25 halftones, 21 maps, 1 tables, appends., notes, bibl., index

 "A superbly researched account of the specifics of the battle that will appeal to scholars and general readers alike."

 "Reads like a staff ride organized by an officer intimately familiar with the area’s topography. . . .
 Deftly interweaving his own insightful analysis with battle accounts, as recorded in the diaries and letters of combatants, Hess makes a convincing case for the importance of this still unappreciated battle."

 "Demonstrating exhaustive research, abundant visual aids, and unusually thoughtful approaches to operational and tactical discussion and analysis, Kennesaw Mountain is everything serious Civil War military history readers want from modern battle studies. . . .
 This book bridges a significant gap in the Atlanta Campaign historiography [which] makes it all the more indispensable to the Civil War library.”

 "Hess is one of the most prolific quality authors of Civil War books going today. . . .
-Anyone interested in the Atlanta Campaign will find [his book] to be centerpiece of their collection."
+Anyone interested in the Atlanta Campaign will find [his book] to be the centerpiece of their collection."